McTopaz/TestableWpf/README.md

 ```

 Add any using statements to your WPF-application as you need for the test you require.

-You might have different specific folders for View and ViewModels.
+For instance you might have specific folders for View and ViewModels.

 ```csharp
 using <YourWpfApplication>;